-To label thalamocortical pathway projecting into the primary motor cortex (M1), five adults Long Evans rats were anesthetized by intraperitoneal injection of avertin (1ml per 100gr body weight) and stereotaxically injected with 2 μl of AAV8-GFP viral vector (9,9 E+11 genomic copies/mL) solution into the ventrolateral-ventromedial (VL-VM) thalamic motor nuclei (-3,0 mm posterior to Bregma; 1,8 mm lateral to the midline, 6,00 mm depth) by pressure through a glass micropipette attached to Picospritzer (PDES-02 TX, npi electronic system, GmbH, Germany).
-The mixture containing the AAV8-GFP was delivered at a rate of 0.05 μ l/min and the tip of the micropipette was held in place for 10 minutes after the injection and was then slowly withdrawn.
-During the same surgery, all the animals underwent the focal ischemia induction injury by ET-1 intracortical injections, and the ChABC or saline solution 0,9% perilesional treatment given both immediately after injury and one week later, as previously described.
-After SRT recall, rats were perfused and coronal sections covering the primary motor cortex (50 micron thickness) were prepared for immunostaining for vGLUT2 and vGLUT1 as described.
+To label thalamocortical pathway projecting into the primary motor cortex (M1), 5 adults Long Evans rats were anesthetized by intraperitoneal injection of avertin (1 mL per 100 g body weight) and stereotaxically injected with 2 μL of AAV8-GFP viral vector (9.9 E+11 genomic copies/mL) solution into the ventrolateral-ventromedial (VL-VM) thalamic motor nuclei (-3.0 mm posterior to Bregma; 1.8 mm lateral to the midline, 6.00 mm depth) by pressure through a glass micropipette attached to Picospritzer (PDES-02 TX, npi electronic system, GmbH, Germany).
+The mixture containing the AAV8-GFP was delivered at a rate of 0.05 μL/min, and the tip of the micropipette was held in place for 10 min after the injection and was then slowly withdrawn.
+During the same surgery, all the animals underwent the focal ischemia induction injury by ET-1 intracortical injections, and the ChABC or saline solution 0.9% perilesional treatment given both immediately after injury and 1 week later, as previously described.
+After SRT recall, rats were perfused and coronal sections covering the primary motor cortex (50 μm thickness) were prepared for immunostaining for vGLUT2 and vGLUT1 as described.
 A rabbit anti-GFP (1:400) primary antibody (Molecular Probes, Invitrogen) was added to the solution containing either vGLUT1 or vGLUT2 primary antibody.
-The signal was detected by incubation in 1% BSA, 0.1% Triton X-100, 1:400 anti-rabbit secondary antibody conjugated to Alexa Fluor-488 fluorophore (Molecular Probes, Eugene, OR) and 1:400 anti-guinea pig secondary antibody coniugated to Alexa Fluor-568 fluorophore (Molecular Probes, Eugene, OR) for 2.5 hr at room temperature.
+The signal was detected by incubation in 1% BSA, 0.1% Triton X-100, 1:400 anti-rabbit secondary antibody conjugated to Alexa Fluor-488 fluorophore (Molecular Probes, Eugene, OR) and 1:400 anti-guinea pig secondary antibody conjugated to Alexa Fluor-568 fluorophore (Molecular Probes, Eugene, OR) for 2.5 h at room temperature.
 After rinsing twice in PBS, sections were mounted on glass slides using Vectashield mounting medium (Vector Laboratories, Burlingame, CA).
-Images of vGLUT1-2 immunoreactivity in the perilesional area of the cortex were acquired (the two channels acquired separately to minimize cross-talk) with a confocal laser scanning microscope (Leica BM6000).
-Synaptic marker positive puncta overlapping with GFP were counted offline using Imaris by an operator blind to the synaptic marker under analysis.
+Images of GFP and vGLUT1-2 immunoreactivity in the perilesional area of the cortex were acquired (the 2 channels acquired separately to minimize cross-talk) with a confocal laser scanning microscope (Leica BM6000).
+Synaptic markerpositive puncta overlapping with GFP were counted offline using Imaris by an operator blind to the synaptic marker under analysis.

-Wisteria Floribunda Agglutinin (WFA) and CSPG stubs staining
+Wisteria Floribunda Agglutinin and CSPG Stubs Staining

-Three days after stroke four ChABC treated rats were perfused with cold 4% paraformaldehyde and post-fixed overnight.
-50 micron sections were blocked in 3% goat or donkey serum 3% bovine serum albumin, in Tris buffered saline with 0.2% triton X-100.
-WFA histochemistry was performed by incubating sections in biotinylated WFA (20 mg/ml, Sigma, Haverhill, UK) overnight at 4 C (Hobohm et al 2005).
-Labelling was revealed using TRITC-labelled Streptavidin (Sigma) and images were acquired at the confocal microscope.
-An additional group of three animals were perfused with cold 4% paraformaldehyde and post-fixed overnight.
-50 microns sections were blocked in 10% BSA, 0,3% Triton X-100 in PBS for 1 hr at room temperature, then incubated overnight at 4 °C in 1% BSA, 0,1% Triton X-100 and monoclonal 2B6 antibody (MD Bioproducts, CH) primary antibody (1:100) in PBS.
-The signal was detected by incubation in 1% BSA, 0.1% Triton X-100 antimous secondary antibody conjugated to Alexa Fluor-568 fluorophore (Molecular Probes, Eugene, OR) for 2 hr at room temperature.
+Three days after stroke 4 ChABC-treated rats were perfused with cold 4% paraformaldehyde and postfixed overnight.
+About 50 μm sections were blocked in 3% goat or donkey serum 3% bovine serum albumin, in Tris buffered saline with 0.2% triton X-100.
+Wisteria Floribunda Agglutinin (WFA) histochemistry was performed by incubating sections in biotinylated WFA (20 mg/ml, Sigma, Haverhill, UK) overnight at 4 ° C (Hobohm et al. 2005).
+Labeling was revealed using TRITC-labeled Streptavidin (Sigma) and images were acquired at the confocal microscope.
+An additional group of 3 animals were perfused with cold 4% paraformaldehyde and postfixed overnight.
+About 50 μm sections were blocked in 10% BSA, 0.3% Triton X-100 in PBS for 1 h at room temperature, then incubated overnight at 4 °C in 1% BSA, 0.1% Triton X-100 and monoclonal 2B6 antibody (MD Bioproducts, CH) primary antibody (1:100) in PBS.
+The signal was detected by incubation in 1% BSA, 0.1% Triton X-100, 1:400 anti-mouse secondary antibody conjugated to Alexa Fluor-568 fluorophore (Molecular Probes, Eugene, OR) for 2 h at room temperature.
 After rinsing twice in PBS, sections were mounted on glass slides using Vectashield mounting medium (Vector Laboratories, Burlingame, CA).
 Images of 2B6 immunoreactivity in injured hemisphere were acquired with a confocal laser scanning microscope (Leica BM6000).

-Analysis of reactive astrogliosis
+Analysis of Reactive Astrogliosis